ginigangadharan/devops-iaac-test/README.md

 Installed the plugin 'vagrant-aws (0.7.2)'!
 ```

-If any issues during installation, install dependencies.
-(Depends on the workstation machine you are usuing)
+*If any issues during installation, then try with installing dependencies.
+(Depends on the workstation machine you are usuing, packages and version may change)*
 ```
 yum -y install gcc ruby-devel rubygems compass
 ```